CBDOO at your service

 How can I tell whether my flowers have a natural or modified scent?

-It's easy to check.
-Once you've received your order, open the packaging.
-The scent should be the same as that produced by the flowers when crushed or crumbled.
-If there's a scent when you open the package, but no aroma when you crush or crumble the flowers, this means they've been in contact with added terpenes and the scent is not natural.
+It's very easy to check.
+Once you receive your order, open the package.
+The smell should be the same as that produced by the flowers when you crush or crumble them.
+If there is a scent when you open the package but no aroma when you crumble the flowers, it means that they have been in contact with added terpenes and that the smell is not natural.

 The addition of hemp leaves, stalks and dust